 It is other features of nature that lead us to reject the above convention about 24 seconds and 24 billion seconds.
 What features?
 There are many periodic processes in nature that have a special relationship to each other; their periods are very nearly constant multiples of each other; and this constant stays the same over a long time.
-For example, the period of the rotation of the Earth is a fairly constant multiple of the period of the revolution of the Earth around the Sun, and both these periods are a constant multiple of the periods of swinging pendulums and of vibrations of quartz crystals.
+For example, the period of the rotation of the Earth is a fairly constant multiple of the period of the revolution of the Earth around the Sun, and both these periods are a constant multiple of the periods of a swinging pendulum and of vibrations of quartz crystals.
 The class of these periodic processes is very large, so the world will be easier to describe if we choose our standard clock from one of these periodic processes.
 A good convention for what is regular will make it easier for scientists to find simple laws of nature and to explain what causes other events to be irregular.
 It is the search for regularity and simplicity and removal of mystery that leads us to adopt the conventions we do for numerical time coordinate assignments and thus leads us to choose the standard clock we do choose.
-Objectivists disagree and say this search for regularity and simplicity and removal of mystery is all fine, but it is directing us toward the intrinsic or correct metric.
+Objectivists disagree and say this search for regularity and simplicity and removal of mystery is all fine, but it is directing us toward the intrinsic metric, not simply the useful metric.

-Back to the main “Time” article.

-Two | It is other features of nature that lead us to reject the above convention about 24 seconds and 24 billion seconds.
-What features?
-There are many periodic processes in nature that have a special relationship to each other; their periods are very nearly constant multiples of each other; and this constant stays the same over a long time.
-For example, the period of the rotation of the Earth is a fairly constant multiple of the period of the revolution of the Earth around the Sun, and both these periods are a constant multiple of the periods of swinging pendulums and of vibrations of quartz crystals.
-The class of these periodic processes is very large, so the world will be easier to describe if we choose our standard clock from one of these periodic processes.
-A good convention for what is regular will make it easier for scientists to find simple laws of nature and to explain what causes other events to be irregular.
-It is the search for regularity and simplicity and removal of mystery that leads us to adopt the conventions we do for numerical time coordinate assignments and thus leads us to choose the standard clock we do choose.
-Objectivists disagree and say this search for regularity and simplicity and removal of mystery is all fine, but it is directing us toward the intrinsic or correct metric.

 Back to the main “Time” article.